AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

   ```

 💡 **Tips**:
-* Sorting after modifying or adding candidates helps maintain a clear view of the schedule.
+* Sorting after modifying or adding candidates helps maintain a clear view of when candidates have interviews.

 Expected output:
 ```